Nequow/Virtual-Try-On/README.md

 IDM-VTON needs a GPU for at least 8GB of VRAM to run if you follow these [instructions](https://github.com/yisol/IDM-VTON/issues/63) to finetune the original implementation.

+TIPS: You don't to install the different dataset for the IDM-VTON project.
+But, it's compulsory to install the checkpoint of the IDM-VTON model.
+Follow the instructions in the [IDM-VTON](https://github.com/yisol/IDM-VTON) repository to install the checkpoint and put them in the `ckpt` directory of the IDM-VTON project in their corresponding subfolders.

 Once again, make sure that the gradio demo of the IDM-VTON is running before running this project and it has a public url.
 To do so, you have to set `image_blocks.launch(share=True)` in the `gradio_demo/app.py` file of the IDM-VTON project.

 And last things, don't forget to change the public url of the gradio demo of the IDM-VTON in the `src/app/gradio.service.ts` file of this project in the `gradioUrl` variable.